7ep/demo/docs/BDD.md

 Developing the database code using TDD
 --------------------------------------

-An experienced developer might write something like this
+An experienced developer might write something like the following.
+Add this at the end of the file in PersistenceLayerTests.java:

-    PersistenceLayerTests.java:
         @Test
         public void testShouldReturnBookThatWasLoanedOut() {
             // set up a clean database for testing